parallel-finance/parallel/.github/ISSUE_TEMPLATE/suggest-a-feature.md

 ---
 name: Suggest a Feature
-about: Suggest a new feature or an improvement to an existing feature for this template.
+about: Suggest a new feature or an improvement to an existing feature.
-title: ""
+title: ''
 labels: enhancement
-assignees: ""
+assignees: ''
 ---

 **Motivation**